emk/rdf-agraph/README.md

 # rdf-agraph: Ruby AllegroGraph adapter for RDF.rb

 [RDF.rb][rdfrb] is an excellent Ruby library for working with RDF.
-[AllegroGraph][allegrograph] is a commercial RDF data store written in Lisp.
+[AllegroGraph][allegrograph]&#174; is a commercial RDF data store written in Lisp.
 AllegroGraph supports advanced graph queries and social network analysis.

 This gem provides an optimized implementaton of RDF.rb's `Repository`